Survey of Service Industries: Newspaper Publishers (NEWS)

 Data sources and methodology

-The target population consists of all establishments classified to the Newspaper Publishers industry (NAICS 51111) according to the North American Industry Classification System 2012 (NAICS 2012) during the reference year.
+The target population consists of all establishments classified to the newspaper publishers industry (code 51111 - Newspaper publishers) according to the North American Industry Classification System (NAICS) 2017 during the reference year.

 This is a sample survey with a cross-sectional design.

 The Business Register is a repository of information reflecting the Canadian business population and exists primarily for the purpose of supplying frames for all economic surveys in Statistics Canada.
 It is designed to provide a means of coordinating the coverage of business surveys and of achieving consistent classification of statistical reporting units.
 It also serves as a data source for the compilation of business demographic information.